cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 Unlike the Mindustry `op min`/`op max` operations, the `min()` and `max()` functions may return `null` if all of their arguments are `null` as well.
 Otherwise, `null` is converted to zero as is usual in Mindustry Logic.

+## The `message()` function

+The `message()` function corresponds to the `message` World Processor instruction.
+In Mindustry Logic 8, this instruction has an output parameter `success`,  which receives an indication of whether the function succeeded.
+It is possible to pass in a special Mindustry identifier `@wait` as an argument to this parameter, in which case the function waits until it can successfully complete, and no output value is provided (this is for backwards compatibility with earlier Mindustry versions).

+Mindcode therefore allows to pass in the `@wait` built-in value as an argument to this function, even though the parameter is an output one.
+When the `@wait` value is used as an argument, an `out` modifier must not be used.

+## The `print()` function

+The print function, which corresponds to the `print` instruction, is described in more detail in the section related to the [text output functions](#text-output).

 ## The `sync()` function

 A `sync` instruction (available in Mindustry Logic since version 7.0 build 146) is mapped to a `sync()` function.
 The function has one parameter - a variable to be synchronized across the network (namely, from the server to all clients).
 A [global variable](SYNTAX-1-VARIABLES.markdown#global-variables) must be passed as an argument to this function, otherwise a compilation error occurs.
 Furthermore, a variable used as an argument to the `sync()` function becomes volatile - Mindcode assumes the value of the variable may change by an external operation.